alibasaran/die-e/README.md

     die-e learn --game backgammon --model_path my_custom_model.pth
     ```

-2. To play a game of Tic-Tac-Toe between a random agent and a model agent and save the game:
+2. To play a game of Backgammon between a random agent and a model agent and save the game:

     ```shell
-    die-e play --game tictactoe --agent_one random --agent_two model --model_path_two my_model.pth --output_path game_output.json
+    die-e play --game backgammon --agent_one random --agent_two model --model_path_two my_model.pth --output_path game_output.json
     ```

 3. To initiate the training process for Backgammon using a specific model and save the trained model: